 The Great Barrier Reef is on must-see lists for many people across the world due to its incredible corals and diverse sea-life.
-Here are 11 interesting facts about the Great Barrier Reef.
+Before you head there, check out these fun facts about the Great Barrier Reef.

-The Great Barrier Reef is located off the coast of Queensland, Australia.
+2. The Great Barrier Reef is seriously huge!

 There is no denying that this reef is massive, with almost 3,000 individual reefs, 900 islands, and spanning over 2,600 km.
 It can even be viewed from space!

 Climate change is one of the main threats to the Great Barrier Reef.
-The rising temperatures of the sea along leaves the coral susceptible to bleaching (and eventually death).
+The rising temperatures of the sea alone leave the coral susceptible to bleaching (and eventually death).
 Tourism also plays a negative role, as many damage it, leave rubbish behind and contaminate the water (e.g. sun cream).

 The Great Barrier reef could be up to 20 million years old!